Ellinor’s Theme Song is a short animation in which I sum up my very best life advice in just over a minute. Enjoy!

 It takes a lot of energy being liminal.
 Constantly being questioned and misunderstood, exposed to prejudice, having to explain, working against opinion, being treated differently, being singled out, even stared at, etc. You have to be strong to be odd.

-I got stuck in boy-mode already last year.
+I got stuck in boy-mode already late last year.
 And this year has been even worse.
 My lifelong history of recurring fatigue and depression drained all my energy (unrelated to Covid-19).
 There was no motivation to justify the effort it takes to get back into girl-mode.

 I totally let go of my body.
 I gave up trying to shape it and present it as I felt it should be.
 I gained so much weight that I can’t wear any of my femininely coded clothes and instead have to wear my bigger, worn and torn, masculine clothes from before.